-The principal activities of the Company are those of investment holding and providing managerial, administrative, supervisory and consultancy services to any company in which the Company has an interest.
-The principal activities of the subsidiary companies and joint venture are disclosed in Note 12 and 13 to the financial statements respectively.
+The principal activities of the Company are those of investment holding and providing managerial, administrative, supervisory and consultancy services to its subsidiary companies.
+The principal activities of the subsidiary companies and joint venture are disclosed in Notes 12 and 13 to the financial statements respectively.